 This is where things get a bit interesting.
 Although California is a fault state, it is also a comparative negligence state, which means that one can partially recover damages even while being at fault partially.
 The law dictates that the percentage of negligence or fault determines the compensation.

-An insurance company will fight for its policyholder and will seek the lowest percentage of fault but still have to pay out according to the percentage of fault.
+An insurance company will fight for its policyholder and will seek the lowest percentage of fault but still have to pay out according to the percentage of fault up the maximum financial responsibility under their auto insurance coverage.

 Minimum Liability Coverage from Auto Insurance Companies in California

 You need to carry liability insurance in California to drive a vehicle and that is about it.
-You also need to meet the minimum policy requirements for different types of accidents.
+You also need to meet the minimum policy requirements for different types of accidents under your auto insurance.

 According to California law, the minimum California car insurance policy requirements are as follows:

 The insurer is responsible for covering the lost wages, medical bills, and costs of repair for vehicles when a car accident occurs.
-This is the type of car insurance coverage you will find with many insurance companies in the state.
+This is the type of liability car insurance coverage you will find with many insurance companies in the state for basic collision coverage on behalf of a car crash victim.

 Other Types of Liability Insurance Coverages

-However, there are insurance policies where you can cover the driver, the passenger, and even the vehicle in the case of an auto accident.
+However, there are insurance policies where you can cover the driver, the passenger, and even your own vehicle in the case of an auto accident.

-Individuals can opt for comprehensive insurance for property damage or get uninsured motorist coverage for any injuries.
+Individuals can opt for comprehensive insurance for property damage or get uninsured motorist coverage and underinsured motorist coverage for any injuries.
+But as noted, you must carry proof of minimum insurance to drive a motor vehicle in California in case you cause an accident.

 My Auto Insurance Company Coverage?